 Utah is a great place to get an education.
 The community colleges are some of the top-ranked community colleges in the country, including Salt Lake Community College, which is one of the best community colleges in the country.
 The universities in Utah, including Brigham Young University, University of Utah, and Utah State are also highly ranked colleges.
 There are so many great options to choose from between public, private, and open enrollment colleges.

 Utah also has great K-12 schools.
-In 2021, two Utah high schoolsOpens in a new tab. were in the top 500 high schools in the country.
+In 2021, two Utah high schools were in the top 500 high schools in the country.
 More than 15 other schools are in the top 2,000 in the nation.
 Students at these schools score high on both state tests and college-level (Advanced Placement) exams and graduate at high rates.
 If you have kids or plan on having kids, Utah is a great place for them to get an education!

 12. Stable Economy – Utah and Arizona

 This “pro” applies to both Utah and Arizona.
 Both of these states have stable economies that are ever-growing, and they both consistently rank high on the list of the best economies in the US.
-As of 2022, Utah is ranked first in the recent edition of the Rich States, Poor States for its economic outlook, while Arizona is ranked thirdOpens in a new tab. by the same report.
+As of 2022, Utah is ranked first in the recent edition of the Rich States, Poor States for its economic outlook, while Arizona is ranked third by the same report.
 In either of these states, you can look forward to a stable, flourishing economy and plenty of job opportunities.

 13. Higher Average Cost for Homes in Utah

 One thing to be aware of while considering moving to Utah is the state of the housing market, which has seen better days.
 The price of houses in Utah has seriously increased lately.
-Due to the fact that there are more people in Utah wanting to buy homes than there are homes available, housing prices have skyrocketedOpens in a new tab. in the past few years.
-The rapid population and job growthOpens in a new tab. that’s currently going on is driving up the price of homes.
+Due to the fact that there are more people in Utah wanting to buy homes than there are homes available, housing prices have skyrocketed in the past few years.
+The rapid population and job growth that’s currently going on is driving up the price of homes.

 14. More Than Half of the Population of Utah is LDS/Mormon